OT-CONTAINER-KIT/helm-charts/README.md

 - View available charts: `helm search repo`
 - Install a chart: `helm install my-release ot-helm/<package-name>`
 - Upgrade your application: `helm upgrade`

+## Contact Information

+This project is managed by [OpsTree Solutions](http://opstree.com).
+For any queries or suggestions, you can reach out to us at [opensource@opstree.com](mailto:opensource@opstree.com).

+Join our Slack Channel: [#redis-operator](https://opstree.slack.com/archives/C05MBRB50JG).